ChangqingW/SeqSizzle/README.md

-SeqSizzle is a pager for viewing FASTQ files with fuzzy matching, allowing different adaptors to be colored differently.
+SeqSizzle is a pager for viewing FASTQ and FASTA files with fuzzy matching, allowing different adaptors to be colored differently.

 # Installation